-This tutorial will guide you on how to prepare a development environment to start your work with Spring Framework.
-This tutorial will also teach you how to setup JDK, Tomcat and Eclipse on your machine before you setup Spring Framework:
+This tutorial will guide you on how to prepare a development environment to start your work with the Spring Framework.
+This tutorial will also teach you how to setup JDK, Tomcat and Eclipse on your machine before you set up the Spring Framework −

-Step 1 - Setup Java Development Kit (JDK):
+Step 1 - Java Development Kit (JDK) Setup

 You can download the latest version of SDK from Oracle's Java site: Java SE Downloads.
-You will find instructions for installing JDK in downloaded files, follow the given instructions to install and configure the setup.
-Finally set PATH and JAVA_HOME environment variables to refer to the directory that contains java and javac, typically java_install_dir/bin and java_install_dir respectively.
+You will find instructions for installing JDK in downloaded files; follow the given instructions to install and configure the setup.
+Finally set the PATH and JAVA_HOME environment variables to refer to the directory that contains Java and javac, typically java_install_dir/bin and java_install_dir respectively.